 The Internet of Things is coming, whether companies are ready to take advantage of IoT business opportunities or not.

-The term internet of things (IoT) refers to a broad network of devices that are continuously connected to the internet.
+The term “Internet of Things” (IoT) refers to a broad network of devices that are continuously connected to the internet.
 Loosely speaking, an IoT device can be any object that connects to a network to send and/or receive data.
 They can be as simple as a radio-frequency identification (RFID) tag or as complex as a mobile phone or autonomous vehicle.
 Increasingly, more and more devices are being equipped with this “smart” technology for the benefit of both manufacturers and consumers.

-The internet has already transformed commerce by providing consumers unparalleled choice, but IoT devices promise to give an even more engaging and automated experience.
+The internet has already transformed commerce by providing consumers unparalleled choice, but IoT edge devices promise to give an even more engaging and automated experience.
 Mobile apps have made it easier than ever for users to make fast and easy purchasing decisions, and much of this functionality will begin making its way to other devices.
 For consumers looking to cut down on time-intensive tasks, IoT automation can provide an efficient solution.
 Consider, for example, smart printers that automatically place delivery orders when ink levels are low, or vehicles that schedule preventative maintenance when a component is ready to fail.
-Combined with an ever increasing array of delivery services, IoT devices can ensure that even everyday items like groceries and cleaning supplies arrive on the customer’s doorstep without them having to ever place a single order.
+Combined with an ever-increasing array of delivery services, IoT edge devices can ensure that even everyday items like groceries and cleaning supplies arrive on the customer’s doorstep without them having to ever place a single order.

 As the Marketing Manager for vXchnge, Kaylie handles the coordination and logistics of tradeshows and events.
 She is responsible for social media marketing and brand promotion through various outlets.
 She enjoys developing new ways and events to capture the attention of the vXchnge audience.